-In order to qualify for OPI services, each consumer must meet the Eligibility Requirements in Oregon Administrative Rules (OAR) 411-032-000.
-People who qualify for and receive OSIPM and/or SSI are not eligible for OPI and may be referred to State Plan Personal Care.
+In order to qualify for OPI-C services, each consumer must meet the Eligibility Requirements in Oregon Administrative Rules (OAR) 411-032-000.
+People who qualify for and receive OSIPM and/or SSI are not eligible for OPI-C and may be referred to State Plan Personal Care.
 To assess eligibility, the assigned OPI Case Manager meets with the applicant to complete an assessment, including assessing the individual's needs, resources, natural supports, and eligibility for the program.
-OPI staff use the Oregon Access (OACCESS) Consumer Assessment/Planning System (CA/PS) assessment tool to determine Consumer's Service Priority Level (SPL).
+OPI Case Managers use the Oregon Access (OACCESS) Consumer Assessment/Planning System (CA/PS) assessment tool to determine Consumer's Service Priority Level (SPL).
 Consumers who are at or below SPL 18 are eligible for OPI as long as they meet SPL requirements, qualifying income and living arrangements.
+(See section Prioritizing Service Delivery, below.)